Close Menu

 Visualizing how a good student sits quietly and focuses on learning.

-Honestly, not overnight.
-These results didn’t happen in a day, a week, or even a month.
+These results did not happen in a day, a week, or even a month.

-You can put a hundred posters on the wall, but if they see you shout when you’re frustrated or quit when things get hard, that’s what they’ll learn.
+You can use the best positive reinforcement strategies in the world, but if they see you shout or quit when things get hard, that is what they will absorb.

 The images on the wall are just tools.
 You are the lesson.

-How to Start Teaching Good Behaviour at Home Today
+How to Start Teaching Toddler Life Skills at Home Today

 What matters is the daily repetition and the warmth you bring to each moment.

-Pick 3 to 5 behaviours you want to focus on, like staying calm, using kind words, or listening quietly.
+• Pick 3 to 5 behaviours you want to focus on, such as staying calm, using kind words, or listening quietly.

 Keep going anyway.